saahiyo/segmind_telebot/README.md

    ```

 ## Usage
+1. Edit config.py and add token or api_key

-1. Start the bot by running the main script:
+2. Start the bot by running the main script:
    ```bash
    python YourBotScript.py
    ```

-2. Use the `/start` command to initiate the bot and receive introductory information.
+3. Use the `/start` command to initiate the bot and receive introductory information.
-3. Use the `/gen` command followed by your prompt to generate images.
+4. Use the `/gen` command followed by your prompt to generate images.
 For example:
    ```bash
    /gen YourPromptHere
    ```